-OligoScan: measuring minerals and heavy metals at the cellular level
+OligoScan: Measuring minerals and heavy metals at the cellular level

 OligoScan primarily measures what is present in your cells.
 For a reliable measurement, it is important to know your blood type.
 The measurement takes this into account.